1235 Deerhurst Drive

 There are several transportation companies that serve the Muskoka region (e.g., Luxury Coach, Hammond Transportation).
 You can check their Web sites for pricing, schedules, and the designated pickup location at YYZ.
 Typical fares with these companies are about $120 CAN for a one-way trip from YYZ to Deerhurst, or about $200 CAN for a round-trip ticket.

-The conference organizers are currently exploring the option of arranging conference shuttle buses for the arrival days (Saturday and Sunday) and departure day (Wednesday).
-We would provide several buses each day, with up to 50 people on each bus, and a subsidized ticket price of about $75 CAN for a round-trip fare.
+The conference organizers are currently exploring the option of arranging conference shuttle buses for the arrival days (Saturday and Sunday) and departure day (Wednesday and Thursday).
+We would provide several buses each day, with up to 50 people on each bus, and a subsidized ticket price of about $75 USD for a round-trip fare.
 Stay tuned for further information on this possible option.

 Another option is for conference attendees to use social media to coordinate ride sharing amongst themselves.
 The conference organizers are considering providing a Web page to help support ride coordination.
 Stay tuned for further information here if this option happens.